aetperf/FastBCP-Documentation/README.md

 the degree of parallelism could be 0.
 In this case the dop we be allign with the number of cores(threads if HT is on) on the machine where you run FastBCP.
 If the dop is greater than the number of cores (or threads if HT is on) then it will be downscale to the number of cores/threads of the machine.
 If the dop is less than 0 it will be computed as the number of cores/(abs(dop)).
 For exemple if you have 16 cores and you set dop to -2 then the dop will computed and set to 8.

+### Data Driven Query (`--datadrivenquery`)
+When using the DataDriven method, you can provide a query that will return the list of values that will be used to split the data.
+You can thus filter the values that will be exported and used to split the data.

 ### Merge (`-M` or `--merge`)
 You can specify if the "temporary" files generated for the parallel export should be merge to the final ouput file and deleted or if you prefer to keep the distributed files without merging them (faster export and later faster import).